Best NYC Summer Programs – 2026

 Each of these Columbia summer programs has its own application requirements, but know that all are selective and look for highly motivated and academically talented students.

-3) Cooper Union Summer STEM Program
+4) Cooper Union Summer STEM Program

 • Location: New York, NY

-• Residential?: Residential and commuter options available, depending on program.
+• Residential?: Residential and commuter options available, depending on program

 No surprises here–high school students will find a stunning number of NYU summer programs in both in-person and online formats.
 Firstly, NYU Precollege students earn college credit while taking courses like Acting for the Camera, Environmental Systems Science, and Classical Mythology, among others.
 Moreover, students live in residence halls and enjoy on-campus and social programming.

 For students interested in STEM, the Tandon School of Engineering offers myriad New York City summer programs.
 For example, Machine Learning, Computer Engineering for Good, and Design, Invent & Innovate are all two weeks long (with residential options).
 Those interested in a more intensive option may look toward I-SITE (Immersive Summer Interacting with Technology and Engineering).
-Over six weeks, students attend lectures, labs, and workshops while honing their engineering and public speaking skills.
+Over five weeks, students attend lectures, labs, and workshops while honing their engineering and public speaking skills.
 Then, during the final week, students work in teams to develop an engineering-based solution to a real-world problem.

-5) Pratt Institute Pre-College Programs
+6) Pratt Institute Pre-College Programs

 • Program Length: 4 weeks

-• Eligibility: High school students aged 16-18
+• Eligibility: Ages 16-18

+Students can opt to live on campus or commute, and residential students must participate in weekend and evening activities.
 To apply, students must submit an essay, and Pratt looks for students who are passionate about their creative field.
-In addition, formal or informal experience in one’s creative field–even if minimal–is preferred.
+In addition, there are a smaller number of online options.

 Final Thoughts – NYC Summer Programs

-The Big Apple, the City That Never Sleeps…no matter what you call it, New York is one of the best places to develop academic and professional skills while engaging in a boundless array of culture and entertainment.
+The Big Apple, the City That Never Sleeps, Gotham – whatever you call it, New York is one of the best places to develop academic and professional skills while engaging in a boundless array of culture and entertainment.
 Whether you’re interested in NYU summer programs, Cooper Union’s Summer STEM, or the Pratt Institute, the Empire State’s namesake city is waiting.
+Looking for more summer program resources?
+Be sure to check out the following: